-Eisenmenger syndrome occurs when a birth defect -- doctors call it a “congenital heart abnormality” -- changes the way blood flows through the heart.
+Eisenmenger syndrome occurs as the result of a birth defect you are born with.
+This particular birth defect is also called a congenital heart abnormality.
+This birth defect changes the way blood flows through the heart.
 It means the body doesn’t get enough oxygen.
 People with this condition have a high risk of heart failure, stroke, and premature death.

 It’s named for Dr. Victor Eisenmenger, who first identified the condition in 1897.

 Your heart has four chambers -- a left and right atrium and a left and right ventricle.
 As your heart beats, blood travels from the body into the right atrium, which sends it to the right ventricle.
 The right ventricle pumps the blood to the lungs, where it picks up oxygen.
 When that oxygen-carrying blood goes back to the heart, the left atrium takes it in and passes it to the left ventricle, which sends it out to your body.

 But in people with Eisenmenger syndrome, there’s often a hole between chambers – usually between the left and right ventricle.
 When that happens:

 - Oxygen-rich blood gets sent back to the lungs instead of flowing out to your body.

 - This raises the blood pressure in your lungs.

 - High blood pressure in the lungs causes blood to back up in the heart and leak into the left ventricle.

 - The left ventricle sends the backed-up blood (which hasn’t picked up oxygen) out to your body.

 Of all the people who are born with a heart defect, about 1 in 12 will develop Eisenmenger syndrome.
 But that rate may be dropping, because doctors are more able to discover and repair those defects early in life.